netwerk-digitaal-erfgoed/cm-implementation-guidelines/README.md

 The addition of a term can be based on an existing field containing only a string of the data, for instance 'schilderij'.
 By using search-and-replace kind of tricks the additional link could be added.
 This type of work is called _reconciliation_.

 #### 2.2.3 Importing a terminology source
 An institution can import one or more terminology sources into its collection management system, such as AAT and/or WW2 Thesaurus.
-This makes it easy to use terms: the collection manager can search for terms in her management system, without having to switch to the system of the source, as is the case when searching terms manually (see [2.2.1](https://github.com/netwerk-digitaal-erfgoed/cm-implementation-guidelines/#221-manually-searching-a-terminology-source)).
+This makes it easy to use terms: the collection manager can search for terms in her management system, without having to switch to the system of the source, as is the case when searching terms manually (see [section 2.2.1](https://github.com/netwerk-digitaal-erfgoed/cm-implementation-guidelines/#221-manually-searching-a-terminology-source)).
 A limitation is that the manager does not use current data: an import takes place periodically – for example: once a day or month – so that changes to the terminology source are not immediately visible.

 #### 2.2.4 Searching a terminology source in real time
 An institution can query a terminology source in real time in its collection management system.
 A collection manager first enters a search query in a search field.
 Next, her management system – on the background – queries the terminology source, retrieves the terms that correspond to the query and presents them to the manager.
 The manager then chooses the desired term and the management system stores the URI of the chosen term.
 This ensures that the institution works with current data.
 However, the implementation of this approach in the management system can entail some difficulties: a connection must be established with the source – or multiple connections, if the institution wants to use multiple sources.